ClickHouse/ClickHouse/docs/en/data_types/enum.md

 ENGINE = TinyLog
 ```

 Column `x` can only store values that are listed in the type definition: `'hello'` or `'world'`.
-If you try to save any other value, ClickHouse will generate an exception.
-ClickHouse automatically chooses 8-bit when enumerating this `Enum`.
+If you try to save any other value, ClickHouse will raise an exception.
+8-bit size for this `Enum` is chosen automatically.

 ```sql
 :) INSERT INTO t_enum VALUES ('hello'), ('world'), ('hello')